spthm/distroless-python/README.md

 Some additional license information which was able to be auto-detected might be found in [the `repo-info` repository's `python/` directory][docker-python-repoinfo].

-As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.
+As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licences for all software contained within.

 [distroless]: https://github.com/GoogleContainerTools/distroless
 [distroless-python3]: https://github.com/GoogleContainerTools/distroless/tree/main/experimental/python3